 An 8 min video created in Sept 2020, thanks to the generous support of the Canada Council for the Arts / Conseil des arts du Canada.

 During this time of isolation and physical distancing, I continue to explore our connection with water and reflect on the concept of interconnectedness.

-This current series of paintings is inspired by my love and fascination for the island of Prince Edward County, Ontario, where I reside since 2013.
+This series of paintings is inspired by my love and fascination for the island of Prince Edward County, Ontario, where I reside since 2013.
 The charming splendour of the island, surrounded by big Lake Ontario, continues to attract visitors to its shores and its vineyards.
 Many of them become residents, adding to the eclectic nature of the population.
-While focusing on the water, the wind, the terroir and people of “the county, my work addresses the importance of preserving the island’s natural environment and way of life.
+While focusing on the water, the wind, the terroir and people of “the county", my work addresses the importance of preserving the island’s natural environment.

 In the Marelle series, I revisit the homes where I grew up in the catholic francophone east side of Ottawa.
 Eastview became the city of Vanier when I was a child, and it was amalgamated to Ottawa in 2001.
 In the alleyways between houses, children played hopscotch.
 The French version, la marelle, was filled with religious symbolism.
 If played correctly, the stone you carried with you was your soul.
 Number 1 was Earth, number 10 was Heaven, and you had to avoid number 9 because it was Hell.

 The Ottawa Alleyways series was inspired by my interest in the history of the charming back lanes tucked away in dense neighbourhoods of the city.
 There are still more than 100 back alleys in Ottawa, although several disappeared after the 1950s.
 Once a sign of middle-class affluence, these alleyways were a place to hide the unpleasant business of running a household.